vitaly-t/pg-promise/README.md

 }
 ```

-The actual value returned from `toPostgres` is then formatted/escaped according to its JavaScript type, unless the object contains
+The actual value returned from `toPostgres` is formatted/escaped according to its JavaScript type, unless the object contains
-property `_rawType` set to a truthy value, in which case the returned value is assumed to be pre-formatted/pre-escaped, and thus injected directly.
+property `_rawType` set to a truthy value, in which case the returned value is assumed to be pre-formatted, and thus injected directly,
+as a raw value.

 Example below implements a class that auto-formats `ST_MakePoint` from coordinates: